In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 6AM currently has 1.3 million subscribers across their range of local newsletters, resulting in over 300 million emails being read by people in the cities that they serve.

-The business has recently raised more than $10 million in series A funding as it looks to build on it’s growth and become profitable in 2024.
+The business has recently raised more than $10 million in series A funding as it looks to build on it’s growth and become profitable this year.
 This takes the total amount of investment in the company to $18.8 million.

 It has been revealed that 6AM City generated around $8 million in revenue for 2023.
-Whilst this was down on the projected $9 million for the year, it was a large increase on the $6.3 million achieved in 2022.
+Whilst this was down on the projected $9 million for the year, it was a large increase on the $6.3 million reached the previous year.

 Texas Monthly: Acquired for $25M